EthanCavadia/EthanCavadia.github.io/README.md

 ## Intro

-I worked on the cirlcle and shpere optimization for a game engine.
-Those shpaes are composed of two values, the center and the radius.
+I worked on the circle and sphere optimization for a game engine.
+Those shapes are composed of two values, the center, and the radius.
 Those shapes will be used later for the physics engine.

 ## Intersection

-the intersect for the circle and sphere is basicly the same exept we need a third dimension for the sphere:
+the intersect for the circle and sphere is the same except we need a third dimension for the sphere:
 ```cpp
 struct Circle
 {